 Redefining the Physician Liaison Role in Healthcare

-It’s easy to see how she could be unclear as liaisons also sometimes struggle with how to succinctly describe their role and job description.
-All too often I hear some version of this, “My job is to make physicians happy.”
-While that is partially true, it just scratches the surface of what an effective liaison does, and more importantly, what an effective program should accomplish.
+It’s easy to see why she’s unclear, as liaisons sometimes struggle to describe their role clearly.
+Often, I hear, “My job is to make physicians happy.”
+While this is partially true, it only scratches the surface of what an effective liaison does and what a successful program should accomplish.

 The number 1 goal of the most successful outreach programs is to strategically increase market share.
 By focusing on the below success indicators, you can be sure that you are helping define the physician liaison role for an effective physician liaison for your organization.